Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

   - Introducing new variable(s) before any of the existing ones
   - Changing variable type(s)
   - Removing variables
-- Will this work? (no, SCALE encoding is oblivious to names, only order matters)
+- Answer: no, SCALE encoding is oblivious to names, only order matters

 ---